BranchMetrics/web-branch-deep-linking-attribution/CORDOVA_GUIDE.md

 Secondly, make sure that this activity is launched as a singleTask.
 This is important to handle proper deep linking from other apps like Facebook.

-Typically, you would register some sort of splash activitiy that handles routing for your app.
+Typically, you would register some sort of splash activity that handles routing for your app.

 ```xml
 <activity